Telefonica/mistica-ios/Mistica/Source/Components/Tabs/README.md

 You can reset the `items`  at your discretion.
 Every time you set this property, the tab items will automatically reload.

-Set a delegate for the component if you want to be notified when a item is selected.
+Set a delegate for the component if you want to be notified when an item is selected.

 ```swift
 func tabsView(_ tabsView: TabsView, didSelectTab tab: TabItem)